scalyr/scalyr-agent-2/docs/CREATING_MONITORS.md

 the changes the Python files are picked up.

 ## Installing additional requirements for plugin
-If you use agent from the package (e.g. `deb` or `rpm`) and your monitor depends on third-party libraries, they can be specified in the requirements file located in `/opt/scalyr-agent-2/etc/additional-requirements.txt` To make those requirements be installed immediately run command `/opt/scalyr-agent-2/bin/agent-libs-config initialize` which has to re-initialize agent's internal venv and to install specified libraries.
+If you use agent from the scalyr-agent-2-aio package (e.g. `deb` or `rpm`) and your monitor depends on third-party libraries, they can be specified in a requirements file located in `/opt/scalyr-agent-2/etc/additional-requirements.txt` To make those requirements be installed immediately run command `/opt/scalyr-agent-2/bin/agent-libs-config initialize` which has to re-initialize agent's internal venv and to install specified libraries.
 Please do not install additional libraries manually, by using Agent's internal Python executables.
 Since venv with all requirement is